 What if I lose something?

 Try and find it!
 It sounds obvious but you need to take responsibility for your things.
 Put your name in everything.
 This is really important because everybody’s stuff looks the same (especially boy’s shoes!!!!).
-We have a lost property office open at lunch and sometimes things are handed in at reception.
-The best piece of advice I can give you is to retrace your steps.
-Even if you can ‘definitely’ remember having your PE bag at break check the classrooms you were in period 1 and 2.
-I would also add it is highly unlikely that someone has ‘stolen’ your smelly PE kit.
+We have a Lost Property Office open at lunch and sometimes things are handed in at Reception.
+The best piece of advice is to retrace your steps.
+Even if you can ‘definitely’ remember having your PE bag at break, check the classrooms you were in Period 1 and 2.

 School rules and detentions